-IMA conducts many of its programs through field offices in foreign countries, and accordingly, transacts in the local currencies of those countries.
+IMA conducts many of its programs through field offices in foreign countries and, accordingly, transacts in the local currencies of those countries.
 These foreign currency transactions are translated into U.S. dollars at the appropriate exchange rates when each transaction is executed.
-The net loss from foreign currency transactions totaled \$177,957 for the year ended June 30, 2016, and is included as foreign currency gains or losses in the accompanying statement of activities.
+The net loss from foreign currency transactions totaled \$207,374 for the year ended June 30, 2017, and is included as foreign currency loss in the accompanying statement of activities.
 The U.S. dollar is considered to be the functional and reporting currency of IMA.